Bhardwaj-Raghav/Get-Time-Difference/README.md

 # Get-Time-Difference
-This Javascript Function will tell you time difference between two Dates.
+This Javascript Function will give you difference between two Dates.